-How to stop your bike from being stolen
+How to: Stop your bike from being stolen

-How to stop your bike from being stolen
+How to: Stop your bike from being stolen

 You’ll need to oil the lock occasionally to prevent it seizing.
 Squirt a bit of oil into any holes and work it in by repeatedly opening and closing the lock.
 If your lock freezes solid in winter, pour hot water over it and oil it afterwards.

 Location, location, location

 Thieves don’t like an audience, so lock your bike in a public place rather than down an alleyway.
-Try and lock your bike somewhere covered by CCTV.
+Try to lock your bike somewhere covered by CCTV.
 Always choose a place that is well lit.